 FIS has historically conducted business with FNF and FNT.
 In March 2005, in connection with the recapitalization and sale of equity interest, FIS entered into various agreements with FNF and FNT under which the Company will continue to provide title agency services, title plant management, and IT services.
 Further, the Company also entered into service agreements with FNF under which FNF and FNT will continue to provide corporate services.
 On February 1, 2006, in connection with the closing of the Certegy Merger, many of these agreements were amended and restated.
 The amended and restated agreements are based substantially on the same versions of the agreements that were originally executed in March 2005.
+These agreements are being evaluated in relation to the merger agreement with FNF mentioned previously, but the economic terms of such agreements will not change significantly.
 A summary of these agreements is as follows: